Keeper-Security/Commander/keepercommander/plugins/sshkey/README.md

     "server":"https://keeperapp.com/v2/",
     "user":"admin@company.com",
     "password":"somereallystrongpassword",
+    "mfa_token":"vFcl44TdjQcgTVfCMlUw0O9DIw8mOg8fJypGOlS_Rw0WfXbCD9iw",
+    "mfa_type":"device_token",
     "commands":["d", "r 3PMqasi9hohmyLWJkgxCWg"]
 }
 ```

-In this example, we are telling Commander to first download and decrypt records, then generate SSH keys.
-The custom fields in the record give the plugin the information it needs to rotate the SSH key appropriately.
+In this example above, we are telling Commander to first download and decrypt records, then generate SSH keys for the record ID 3PMqasi9hohmyLWJkgxCWg.
+The custom fields in the record give the plugin the information it needs to rotate the SSH key.
 Each unique record in the Keeper system is represented by a unique record UID.
 Use the "l" or "s" command in Commander's interactive mode ('keeper shell') to display the record UIDs in your account.